 - 2. Recommended Discipline.
-The Department's recommendation for formal discipline is forwarded to the City Manager (through the Office of Employee Relations as designated by the City Manager.)
-The Office of Employee Relations reviews the Department's documentation and coordinates any changes/modifications with the Department Director or designee. - 3.
+The Department's ORS CEO's recommendation for formal discipline is forwarded to the City Manager (through the Office of Employee Relations as designated by the City Manager).
+The Office of Employee Relations reviews the Department's ORS' documentation and coordinates any changes/modifications with the Department Director ORS' CEO or designee. - 3.
 Notice of Intended Discipline (NOID).
 If the recommendation for formal disciplinary action is approved, the employee is given a Notice of Intended Discipline (NOID).
 This is a required notice advising the employee that formal disciplinary action is being recommended.
 It is not a final decision to impose discipline.
 The NOID specifies the causes for discipline, potential effective date of discipline and the recommended disciplinary action and is provided along with a copy of the materials upon which the action is based. - 4.
 Skelly Conference.
-The NOID also advises the employee that he/she can respond either personally or in writing at an informal conference/meeting ("Skelly Conference") with the department director or other designated official.
+The NOID also advises the employee that he/she can respond either personally or in writing at an informal conference/meeting ("Skelly Conference") with the department director or other designated official ORS CEO or designee.
 The employee must request a Skelly conference within the timeline specified in the NOID, which in most cases is five (5) days from receipt of the NOID.
-However, the employee may request time extensions in writing to the Department Director or designee.
+However, the employee may request time extensions in writing to the Department Director or designee ORS CEO.
 If an employee requests a Skelly Conference within the specified timeframe, the proposed discipline will not occur until after the Skelly Conference.

-The purpose of the Skelly conference is to allow the employee an opportunity to present any information they want the City to consider before the City makes a final decision on the proposed discipline.
+The purpose of the Skelly conference is to allow the employee an opportunity to present any information they want the City_ORS CEO to consider before the City_ORS CEO makes a final decision on the proposed discipline.
 This is not a full evidentiary hearing and the employee does not present witnesses.
-The responsibility of the City during the Skelly Conference is to listen to the employee and to ask questions if necessary to ensure understanding of the employee's statements.
+The responsibility of the City_ORS CEO during the Skelly Conference is to listen to the employee and to ask questions if necessary to ensure understanding of the employee's statements.
 The employee has the right to have a representative at the Skelly conference.
-Also present at the Skelly conference is a representative from the Office of Employee Relations, and in certain cases, a representative from the City Attorney's Office.
+Also present at the Skelly conference is a representative from the Office of Employee Relations, and in certain cases, ORS' legal counsela representative from the City Attorney's Office.

-After the Skelly conference, the City (the City Manager through the Office of Employee Relations, in consultation with the Department) may do one of the following: impose the proposed disciplinary action, impose a lesser disciplinary action, enter into a settlement agreement, or not impose any discipline at all.
+After the Skelly conference, the City (the City Manager through the Office of Employee Relations, in consultation with the Department) ORS CEO may do one of the following: impose the proposed disciplinary action, impose a lesser disciplinary action, enter into a settlement agreement with the employee, the City and ORS, or not impose any discipline at all.

 5. Notice of Discipline (NOD).
-If the City decides to proceed with formal discipline after the Skelly Conference or if the employee does not request a Skelly conference, the employee is served with a Notice of Discipline (NOD) outlining the causes for discipline, the final effective date of the discipline and the type of disciplinary action being taken.
+If the City-ORS CEO decides to proceed with formal discipline after the Skelly Conference or if the employee does not request a Skelly conference, the employee is served with a Notice of Discipline (NOD) outlining the causes for discipline, the final effective date of the discipline and the type of disciplinary action being taken.
 In most cases, if the employee does not request a Skelly conference, the disciplinary action being taken does not change from the discipline specified in the NOID.